 Fellows are expected to establish working relationships with their Collaborative Contacts.
 Networking opportunities for establishing Collaborative Contacts will be available during weekly and monthly seminars.
 Fellows are encouraged to further pursue such collaborations via social media as well.

-Organizers must have a PhD in their field of research and hold a faculty position at an academic institute in Israel or abroad.
-There can be a maximum of two Organizers per RG, preferably from different academic institutes, and preferably one from Israel and one from abroad.
+Organizers must have a PhD in their field of research and hold a faculty position at an academic institution in Israel or abroad.
+There can be a maximum of two Organizers per RG, preferably from different academic institutions, and preferably one from Israel and one from abroad.

-Before final approval of Research Groups, Orgnizers are responsible for -
+Before final approval of Research Groups, Organizers are responsible for:

-nominating the most appropriate scholars as fellows (Fellows) for their RG.
+nominating the most appropriate scholars as Fellows for their RG

 acting on behalf of the proposed RG in the application process, including submitting a pre-proposal, conducting a meeting with the IIAS Academic Director and submitting the full proposal.